Arcandrus/the-cosy-narwhal/README.md

 Provides admins with detailed metrics such as total sales, total value of sales and top-selling products to monitor business performance within a given time period.

 ### FAQ & Contact
+Provides a list of FAQs and a Contact form to allow users to contact admin.

 # Deployment
 1. Log in to Heroku if you already have an account with them.
 If not, create an account.